bhaddacak/bhaddacak.github.io/_pages/palijokes.md

 I am also experimenting with Facebook group.
 So, all the jokes will also be posted in [Pāli Jokes](https://web.facebook.com/groups/palijokes){:target="\_blank"}.
 Feel free to join the group and write some jokes yourselves.

 **Abbreviations:**
-- NAVA (navalikhitaṃ vatthu) = newly written story
+- NAVA (navalikhitaṃ vatthu) = Newly written story
-- PARI (parivattitaṃ vatthu) = translated/adapted story
+- PARI (parivattitaṃ vatthu) = Translated/adapted story
 - P (Pucchā) = Question
 - V (Visajjhanaṃ) = Answer